 Chop the eggplant into bite-sized pieces and set them aside:

-In a pot, over medium-high heat, combine coconut milk, tofu, onions, red bell pepper and bring it to a boil, then reduce to simmer for 3 minutes:
+In a pot, over medium-high heat, stir together the coconut milk, tofu, onions, red bell pepper and bring it to a boil, then reduce to simmer for 3 minutes:

-Add in the malunggay leaves and continue simmering for another 2 minutes.
+Add in the malunggay leaves and continue simmering on low heat for another 2 minutes.
 Season with salt and ground black pepper to taste:

 Serve immediately with warm rice and enjoy it with your family!